What do you use my council tax for?

 These organisations are the Greater London Authority (GLA), the Environment agency, London Pension Fund Authority and the Lee Valley Regional Park Authority.

-For example, the total amount of council tax payable for a Band D property is £1,340.18 in 2019/20. £1,019.67 of this helps pay for council services and the remaining £320.51 is collected on behalf of the Greater London Authority (GLA).
+£1,124.39 of this sum helps pay for council services and the balance of £395.59 is collected on behalf of the Greater London Authority (GLA).

 How is council tax going to be spent this year?

-The council’s net expenditure in 2019-20 will be £342.6m, which includes income generated through rents, investments and charges for services.
+The council’s net expenditure in 2022-23 will be £389.5m, which includes income generated through rents, investments and charges for services.

-Budgeted net expenditure 2019/20
+Budgeted net expenditure 2022/23

 |Adult Social Care

 |Children's Social Care

 |Cultural and Related Services

-| Highways and Transport Services
+|Environmental, Regulatory, Highways and Transport Services

-|Planning and Development Services**
+|Planning and Development Services*